TAOTheCrab/CrabBot/INSTALL.md

 python3 run.py (whichever token method) --use-libav
 ```

 GNU screen is handy for remote work.
-Run CrabBot in screen, then `ctrl+a d`. screen -R to reattach.
+Run CrabBot in `screen -S CrabBotRun`, then `ctrl+a d`. `screen -R` to reattach.